Legal guide for company directors and CEOs in the Czech Republic

 In the Czech Republic, private limited companies typically have one or more executive directors, who may either act as individual corporate bodies or, rarely, form a collective board.

-Joint stock companies (“JSC”) by default form two collective boards – a board of directors, members of which have an executive role in the company, and a supervisory board, which has a non-executive, controlling function.
+Joint stock companies (“JSC”) by default form two collective boards: (i) a board of directors, members of which have an executive role in the company, and (ii) a supervisory board, which has a non-executive, controlling function.

-The Act on Business Corporations allows JSCs to implement a single director or “monistic” structure.
-In such a case, the executive powers are carried out by a statutory director and the controlling powers are carried out by an administrative committee.
+The Act on Business Corporations allows JSCs to implement a “monistic” structure.
+In such case, the executive powers are carried out by an administrative committee.

 This guide concentrates on the rules applicable to a limited liability company’s executive directors and members of a JSCs’ board of directors; i.e. directors who have an executive role within the company.